Reyansh-Khobragade/rey-bot/README.md

 ```
 double click the run.bat script to start the bot
 ```
-:warn: you need to have NodeJS installed by default!
+:You need to have NodeJS installed!!!

 Have fun playing with it :D